 The average interest rate for a business loan can vary depending on the type of lender you borrow from and the type of loan products your business needs.
 However, the interest rate you get can end up above or below that average, based on your creditworthiness and how well your business is doing financially.

 As you compare business loan products, look at both the interest rate and fees to understand the total cost of credit.
-Also, look for opportunities to improve your credit so that you pose less of a risk to potential lenders.
+Also, look for opportunities to improve your credit.
+Understanding your financing options before you desperately need money can also help; you’ll have more time to apply for the best types of financing.

 While there’s no guarantee you’ll get approved with the lowest rate a lender offers, these actions can help you qualify for more favorable terms.